-CFUW North Vancouver participated in an action plan for the Resolution passed at the 2016 BC Council AGM in support of young people “aging out” of government-sponsored foster care.
-The following is an account of how CFUW North Vancouver has been involved both provincially and locally.
+CFUW North Vancouver participated in an action plan for the Resolution passed at the 2016 BC Council AGM in support of young people “aging out” of government-sponsored foster care:

-The third phase is where we are now.
-Our former Regional Director leads an active committee of six members which has clear goals and is studying the North Shore community’s current situation as to where we have services and where we need to increase or initiate services for this group of marginalized youth.
+- Our former Regional Director leads an active committee studying the North Shore community’s current situation on services for this group of marginalized youth.

-CFUW West Vancouver worked with Hollyburn Family Services Society to identify potential candidates for Aging Out of Care education awards to assist these women with post-secondary opportunities.
-Three awards, totaling $2,600, were made.
+CFUW West Vancouver worked with Hollyburn Family Services Society to give Aging Out of Care education awards totaling $2,600.

-2010 – March 29th – Forum – Why Child Care Matters: Myth vs. Facts – a discussion of child care on the North Shore.
-From the summary: “…150 concerned citizens gathered … This report summarizes the speakers, the ideas, and the thoughtful questions that arose during this forum.”
-Read more …
+2010 – Forum – Why Child Care Matters: Myth vs. Facts – a discussion of child care on the North Shore.

 2009 – North Shore Housing Forum which CFUW NV and CFUW WV co-ordinated.

-2008 – 5th October, Columnist at the Vancouver Sun, Daphne Bramham, presented The Secret Lives of Saints, her debut book about the polygamous, fundamentalist sect in Bountiful, B.C.
-At Capilano University IKON speaker series – Is it possible to have both religious freedom and individual rights?
+2008 – Daphne Bramham, Vancouver Sun Columnist presented The Secret Lives of Saints, her debut book about the polygamous, fundamentalist sect in Bountiful, B.C. at Capilano University IKON speaker series – Is it possible to have both religious freedom and individual rights?

-2004 – On 22 January, The North Shore Women’s Forum Coalition sponsored a public information luncheon titled “Women and Children Last?”
-The North Shore Women’s Coalition was an ad hoc committee formed by representatives of a number of North Shore women’s organizations including both North Shore CFUW groups.
+2004 – As part of the North Shore Women’s Forum Coalition sponsored a public information luncheon titled “Women and Children Last?”
 The forum was a response to the provincial government policy changes and funding cuts on agencies which provided sanctuary, counselling, job training, and child care support for abused and marginalised women with young children.
-The agencies hardest hit were the North Shore Women’s Centre and the North Shore Community Resources’ Child Care division.
 Keynote speaker: Shelagh Day, a Human Rights Consultant.
 Moderator: City of North Vancouver Mayor Barbara Sharp.
-The Raging Grannies provided musical commentary.
 Ralph Sultan, MLA, spoke on behalf of the provincial government.
-Attendance for this event: 330.

-2003 – On 19 February, Community Affairs is hosting a public presentation by Dr Charles Ungerleider on the topic IS PUBLIC EDUCATION THREATENED?
+2003 – Hosted a public presentation by Dr Charles Ungerleider on the topic “Is public education threatened?”

-2002 – Community Affairs arranged for the provincial commission on public education that’s roaming about the province to stop in North Vancouver and listen to the concerns of the community.
+2002 – Community Affairs arranged for the provincial commission on public education to visit North Vancouver and listen to the concerns of the community.

-2001 – Delegates from our two North Shore Clubs participated in the August 2001 International Federation of University Women’s Triennial meeting hosted by Ottawa, Canada.
+2001 – Participated in the August 2001 International Federation of University Women’s Triennial meeting hosted by Ottawa, Canada.

-2000 – Our two groups co-hosted the provincial CFUW conference here on the North Shore.
-Part of the program was a community forum “Fostering a Youth Friendly Community”, attended by young people and community represenatives as well as CFUW members.
+2000 – Co-hosted the provincial CFUW conference here on the North Shore.
+Part of the program was a community forum “Fostering a Youth Friendly Community”.

-1998 – A community workshop was held in October with the theme – Today’s Girl Child-Tomorrow’s Woman.
+1998 – Held a community workshop with the theme Today’s Girl Child-Tomorrow’s Woman.

 1997 – Forum on Women and Health.